 This is where most beginners go wrong.
 They pull the brisket when the thermometer hits 200°F and call it done.

 Some briskets are perfectly done at 195°F. Others need to go to 210°F. The probe doesn’t lie.
-The thermometer sometimes does.
+The thermometer reading is just a rough indicator of when to start checking with the probe test.

 The Rest — This Is Non-Negotiable